IsNull/CarreraRaceControl/README.md

 # README #

 #Installation
-Move to the nodejs-server direectory and type:
+Move to the RaceControl directory and type:

 > npm install